ddsbook/blog/2014/drafts/new-and-updates-r-packages-for-security-data-science.md

 We'll give you an opportunity to play with `iptools` before covering some examples.

-You are also encouraged to drop a note in the comments here or on github.
+You are also encouraged to drop a note in the comments here or on github with any issues, suggestions or contributions.
 We've not quite worked out how we'll be handling public gitlab issues/comments yet, but it's on the `TODO` list.